wdenton/splurge/README.markdown

 * `circulation_data.xml` contains aggregate usage information for individual titles
 * `suggestion_data.xml` contains people who borrowed X also borrowed Y relations

+[data2xml.pl](data2xml.pl) (as taken from MOSAIC's code) will convert the library-generated data into richer XML that we will use for the work, as describe in the [usage data README](http://library.hud.ac.uk/data/usagedata/_readme.html) from their [script repository](http://library.hud.ac.uk/data/usagedata/)).

 # Building the recommendation Engine